Table of Contents

 • Kiosk orders should not include delivery info.

-• See OrderType
+• See OrderType for details

 Ghost Kitchen